shreyasminocha/js13k-boilerplate/readme.md

 hotel add --name "game" 'http-server -p "$PORT" -c-1'
 ```

-Since I've set up `.localhost` domains for hotel apps, I can access the game at `game.localhost`.
+Since I've set up `.localhost` domains for hotel apps, I would be able to access the game at `game.localhost`.

 You might prefer running a server through gulp.
 Feel free to modify `gulpfile.js` in your clone to fit your needs.